 Beech is a light, homogenous wood that does not darken naturally over time.
 Beech has a variety of applications, and the food and beverage industry uses beech for smoking purposes.
-Beech also has a high BTU value which makes it burn slowly and steadily rendering it suitable for firewood.
+Beech also has a high BTU value, which burns slowly and steadily, rendering it suitable for firewood.

 Interesting Facts about Beech

 Beech has many properties and uses.
 Although people use it for firewood, it plays a role in several other applications.
 Here are some interesting things to know about beech wood: